ARM-software/arm-trusted-firmware/docs/user-guide.md

     of the BL1 entrypoint.
 It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to BL31 entrypoint).
     The default value is 0.

+*   `RESET_TO_SP_MIN`: SP_MIN is the minimal AArch32 Secure Payload provided in
+    ARM Trusted Firmware.
+This flag configures SP_MIN entrypoint as the CPU reset vector instead of the BL1 entrypoint.
+It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to SP_MIN entrypoint).
+The default value is 0.

 *   `CRASH_REPORTING`: A non-zero value enables a console dump of processor register state when an unexpected exception occurs during execution of